arjun11120/employees-management-system/README.md

 -- Sort by table values
 -- Delete after popup (data delete from the redux)
 -- Pagination
+-- Using the jsPDF library along with jspdf-autotable to generate and download a PDF file containing employee details

 Add Employee:
 -- Submit validation